The midwestern state of Illinois is the 25th largest in the United States area-wise.

 Illinois has many more interesting places to visit from cultural icons to outdoor playgrounds, historic sites, and museums.
 Read about what Illinois is known for and get ready to explore this great state.

 With the breezes of Lake Michigan giving the city its nickname, Chicago is of course the most famous attraction in Illinois.
-It’s known for towering skyscrapers, award-winning restaurants, and some of the world’s best shopping.
+It’s known for towering skyscrapers, award-winning restaurants (check out Chicago’s dog-friendly restaurants), and some of the world’s best shopping.
 It would take days or weeks to see everything.

 Some of the highlights include shopping on Magnificent Mile, the modern steel and glass sculptures in Millenium Park, and playing along the shores of North Avenue Beach within Lincoln Park.
 See the city with a bird’s eye view by taking a 70-second elevator ride to the Skydeck on the 103rd floor of Willis Tower (formerly the Sears Tower, the country’s tallest building – Illinois is also the home of the tallest man)